MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-commands.md

 ## .show materialized-view schema

-Gets the schema of the materialized view in CSL/JSON.
+Returns the schema of the materialized view in CSL/JSON.

 ### Syntax